Algeria profile - Timeline

 2009 April - President Bouteflika wins third term at the polls.

 2009 July - Nigeria, Niger and Algeria sign an agreement to build a $13bn pipeline to take Nigerian gas across the Sahara to the Mediterranean.

 2010 April - Algeria, Mauritania, Mali and Niger set up joint command to tackle threat of terrorism.

 2011 January - Major protests over food prices and unemployment, with two people being killed in clashes with security forces.
 The government orders cuts to the price of basic foodstuffs.

 2011 February - President Abdelaziz Bouteflika lifts 19-year-old state of emergency - a key demand of anti-government protesters.

 2011 September - President Bouteflika ends state monopoly over radio and TV.

-2012 October - The army kills al-Qaeda's deputy leader in Algeria, Boualem Bekai, alias Khaled al-Mig, in an ambush near Tizi Ouzou in the mountainous Kabylie region.
+2012 October - The army kills al-Qaeda's deputy leader in Algeria, Boualem Bekai, alias Khaled al-Mig, in an ambush near Tizi Ouzou in the Kabylie region.

 2012 December - French President Francois Hollande acknowledges suffering caused by France's colonisation of Algeria but stops short of an apology.